opencredit/badgeos/readme.txt

 15. Ranks data

 == Changelog ==

+= 3.2 =
+* New: Added option to update the existing achievements with regards the point types
+* New: Added default thumbnail for the rank post
+* Fix: Fixed conflict with scormcloud plugin
+* Fix: Fixed the point and rank type pages 404 issue

 = 3.1 =
 * New: Added option to upgrade db from plugin setting page